Disability Pride Month: Wellington, New Zealand

 The first disability pride week in Wellington, New Zealand was held in 2016, and founded by Nick Ruane and Rachel Noble.

 The event included art, storytelling, and a defined kaupapa, or set of values.
 It eventually spread nationwide and is intentionally inclusive of the indigenous Māori people and their culture.
 The event has been held in September, November, and December.

 The New Zealand Disability Pride Week statement says events should explore or demonstrate Disability Pride, have disabled people leading the planning and implementation of the event, acknowledge members of the disability community who have gone, and be fun and inclusive.

 Disability Pride flag

 A Disability Pride flag redesigned in 2021 by Ann Magill to be visually safe and inclusive.

-Disability Pride has a flag created in 2016 by Ann Magill, by Ann Magill, an American woman with cerebral palsy, and entered into the public domain in 2019.
+Disability Pride has a flag created in 2016 by Ann Magill, an American woman with cerebral palsy, and entered into the public domain in 2019.
 Magill's original flag featured a lightning bolt design and bright colors on a black background.
 The flag was redesigned in 2021 with muted colors and straight stripes in response to feedback from those with visually triggered disabilities.
 The new design limits the strobe effect created by the lightning bolt to be more visually safe for those with migraines and visually triggered seizures.
-The color brightness changes make the flag more accessible to those with color blindness.
 The new flag comprises a number of different elements, each symbolising different aspects of the disability experience.
-The coloured stripes are placed diagonally across the flag to show how disabled people have to cut across barriers in society.
+The colored stripes are placed diagonally across the flag to show how disabled people have to cut across barriers in society.